2-day & 3-day Mt. Olympus ascent.

 Day 1: We meet in Litochoro’s center (the central open car park behind St. Nikolas church), at 11:30.
 Transfer to Prionia location at 1100m (car park and café / restaurant) from where we start our first day’s walk, after a briefing about the ascent and the program.
 At about 13:00 we start the walk up to the first day’ destination, the refuge A’ or “Spilios Agapitos” at 2100m, where we arrive after 3.00’ to 3.30’ hours (net walking time without the stops).
 During the hike in very beautiful cone and deciduous tree forest, the guides introduce you to the very special flora and the peculiarities of the Mt.
 Olympus microclimate.
 Have an early night in “Spilios Agapitos”.
 Duration of walk 3.00’ to 3.30’ hours moderate.
 Altitude covered, 1000m up.

 Day 2: An early start before dawn – something like 06:00, gives us the opportunity to experience a unique sunrise from higher up in the alpine zone.
-Our destination is the “muses’ plateau” via the original Zonaria route or the “Kofto” path (which of the two will depend upon the weather conditions), settle at one of the two refuges at the plareau and in the early afternoon after a good rest, we have a go to attempt the highest summit “Mytikas” 2918m, via the Louki route which is a very special and demanding scramble.
-At about 10:00 we will be on the summit.
-Then descent via the kakoskala route from the south to go on with ascending Skolio summit, the second highest at 2911m, before returning to the muses plateau, where we have a well earned rest and spend the night.
-Duration of walk / scramble from refuge A’ to Mytikas – Skolio and back to the plateau, 5.00′ to 5.30′ hours moderate / challenging.
-Altitude covered, 818m up to Mytikas and Skolio and 218m down to the plateau.
+Our destination is the “muses’ plateau” via the original Zonaria route or the “Kofto” path (which of the two will depend upon the weather conditions), settle at one of the two refuges at the plateau and in the early afternoon after a good rest, we have a go to attempt the highest summit “Mytikas” 2918m, via the ”Louki” route.
+From here, the ascent is not a walk nor a technical climb, but a very interesting scramble about 250m long to the top.
+While at the summit, the words are not enough to describe the feelings and the views!
+Someone has to experience it!
+We leave the summit descending either via the ”Kakoskala” route or via Louki, back to the ”Zonaria” path and the plateau, where you will have ample time to relax prior to dinner, have a well earned rest and spend the night.
+Duration of walk / scramble from refuge A’ to the plateau 3.30′ hours.
+From the plateau to Mytikas and back to the plateau, 3.00′ to 3.30′ hours moderate / challenging.
+Altitude covered, 818m from the refuge A’ up to Mytikas and 218m from Mytikas down to the plateau.

 Something very important you should know about the Mytikas ascent.

-We have to inform you here, that the final 250m of ascent to Mytikas either via “Kakoskala” or “Louki route”, is a serious under taking, as it is definitely neither a walk nor a climb in the strict sense of the word.
-It is a scramble, having to use your hands most of the time, for balance and ease of movement mostly, technically feasible for every able-bodied person and we can guarantee this.
-We cannot guarantee though – especially for the first timers – the psychological factor, which has to do with your familiarization and ease of moving in such a terrain, in other words with your relevant experience.
-Obviously this is something that we do not know at any early stage (period of enquiry and booking procedure).
+We have to inform you here, that the final 250m of the ascent to Mytikas either via “Kakoskala” or “Louki route”, is a serious undertaking, as it is definitely neither a walk nor a climb in the strict sense of the word.
+It is a scramble, having to use your hands most of the time, for balance and ease of movement mostly, technically feasible for every able-bodied person and at this stage we can guarantee this.
+We cannot guarantee though – especially for the first timers – the psychological factor, which has to do with your familiarization and ease of movement in such a terrain, in other words with your relevant experience.
+Obviously, this is something that we do not know at any early stage (like the period of enquiry and booking procedure).
 We and you will definitely know about it by the time we get up there and we together decide on this.
 After all, believe us, Mt.
 Olympus is much more than its highest peak itself.
-Any way think that an 85% of the people who come with us, climb the summit.
+Anyway, statistically, an 85 – 90% of the people who come with us, climb the summit.
 Almost none of them are experienced mountain walkers.
 The same applies for the ascent to the Throne of Zeus or Stefani summit.

-Note that for the ones who wish to make these climbs with the use of ropes and the relevant means of safety equipment, we can organize this with a specialized guide (one guide per two persons maximum), at the price of 225.00€ p.p. for the 2-day ascent and 245.00€ p.p. for the 3-day ascent.
+Nevertheless, note that for the ones who wish to make the climb to the highest summit with the use of ropes and the relevant means of safety equipment, we can organize this with a specialized guide (one guide per two persons maximum), at the price of 225.00€ p.p. for the 2-day ascent and 245.00€ p.p. for the 3-day ascent.

 • Breakfast full (butter, marmalade, bread, tea/coffee/milk, eggs/omelet): 10.00 € / person.